tschutter/tschutter.github.io/pages/2018-bikepack-of-the-ct.rst

 It was cold and I was short on water so I skipped breakfast.

 The pond at mile 13.5 of segment 23 was supposed to be a reliable water source, but it was just two mud flats.
+This turned out to be the only water failure on the entire trip.

 Again there was a lot of hike-a-bike today.
 Elevation was the biggest reason.
 I saw a lot of marmots.